 • New and upgraded pedestrian crossings are incorporated in and around the site.

 The development has breathed life back into the town centre, creating a vibrant mix of retail and leisure and refocussing the town centre as a destination for residents of Chorley and surrounding towns.
-Through clever masterplanning of vistas and routes, the scheme also now links seamlessly with the existing town centre to encourage transfer of visitors via the improved public realm and adjacent car parking.

 With a focus on sustainability, the final scheme achieved BREEAM ‘Very Good’.